hudson-and-thames/mlfinlab/docs/source/implementations/structural_breaks.rst

 =================

 This implementation is based on Chapter 17 of the book Advances in Financial Machine Learning.
-Structural breaks, like the transition from one market regime to another, represent the shift in behaviour of market participants.
+Structural breaks, like the transition from one market regime to another, represent the shift in the behaviour of market participants.

-The first market participant to notice the changes in the market can adapt to them before others and, consequently, gain advantage over market participants who have not yet noticed market regime changes.
+The first market participant to notice the changes in the market can adapt to them before others and, consequently, gain an advantage over market participants who have not yet noticed market regime changes.

 To quote Marcos Lopez de Prado, "Structural breaks offer some of the best risk/rewards".